Starter4Ten/laboratory-js/README.md

 laboratory-js
 ===============

-Split testing javascript framework for running experimenting on your users.
+Split testing javascript framework for experimenting on your users.

 Server End Points
 -----------------